webdriverio/webdriverio/docs/guide.md

 Yay, Congratulations!
 You've just run your first automation script with WebdriverIO.
 Let's step it up a notch and create a real test.

 ## Let's get serious

+*(If you haven't already, navigate back to the project root directory)*

 This was just a warm up.
 Let's move forward and run WebdriverIO with the test runner.
 If you want to use WebdriverIO in your project for integration testing we recommend to use the test runner because it comes with a lot of useful features that makes your life easier.
 The first step is to create a config file.
 To do that just run the configuration utility: